europa1613/mongodb/MBD_EDU.md

     }
 );
 ```
+---
 #### Return, Update, and Add a Document

 Write a query to update a document in the birds collection.

--   In the filter document, use the common_name field with a value of Robin Redbreast to search for the document.
+-   In the filter document, use the `common_name` field with a value of "Robin Redbreast" to search for the document.
--   In the update document, use the $inc operator to increment the sightings field by 1.
-Additionally, your query should set a new field called last_updated to the current date and time, using new Date().
+-   In the update document, use the `$inc` operator to increment the sightings field by 1.
+Additionally, your query should set a new field called `last_updated` to the current date and time, using `new Date()`.
--   Add an option to the updateOne() method to create a new document if no documents match your query.
+-   Add an option to the `updateOne()` method to create a new document if no documents match your query.

 ```javascript
 db.birds.updateOne(